 Included in the DJSI World and DJSI Europe, based on an annual assessment carried out by SAM with a best-in-class criterion among companies with the largest market capitalisation.
 DJSI World includes around 300 companies among the 2,500 largest businesses in the world included in the S&P Global BMI.
 DJSI Europe includes around 150 companies among the 600 largest European businesses included in the S&P Global BMI.
-Intesa Sanpaolo is also included in some indices of the S&P Global Sustainability Award - Bronze Class.
+Intesa Sanpaolo is also included in some indices of the S&P ESG Index Family.
+In February 2021, Intesa Sanpaolo received the S&P Global Sustainability Award - Bronze Class.